-It is no secret that book formats and technologies are going through a period of major change.
-This was the first session of a 2 day-long track on the e-book evolution and revolution and was an overview of the key issues and challenges for libraries.
+It’s no secret that book formats and technologies are going through a period of major change.
+I attended the first two sessions of a well attended 2 day-long track on the e-book evolution and revolution kicked off with an overview of the key issues and challenges for libraries.

 This panel of experts laid out the challenges.